New Union Treaty: History

 A less centralized federal system was proposed by Gorbachev during the Communist Party Congress of July 1990.
 A draft of the New Union Treaty was submitted to the Supreme Soviet of the Soviet Union on 23 November 1990.
 A drafting committee started work on the text on 1 January 1991.
 Six of the fifteen Soviet republics, however, did not participate in the drafting of the treaty: Armenia, Georgia, Moldova, Estonia, Latvia and Lithuania.
 The proposal was approved by the Soviet of the Union on 6 March and sent to the Supreme Soviets of each republic for approval.

 Agreement could not be reached on the distribution of power between the Union and the Republics and the proposal was not approved.
-As an additional restrictive element, some autonomous republics expressed the desire to raise their status and to be a party to the new Soviet treaty.
 Gorbachev tried to gain popular support for the proposal.
-On 17 March 1991, the nine republics (Russia, Byelorussia, Ukraine, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenia, and Uzbekistan) which participated in the drafting of the treaty held a popular referendum.
+On 17 March 1991, the nine republics (Russia, Byelorussia, Ukraine, Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan) which participated in the drafting of the treaty held a popular referendum.
 76% of voters supported maintaining the federal system of the Soviet Union, including a majority in all of the nine republics.
 Opposition was greatest in large cities like Leningrad and Moscow.
 As the other six republics were already moving towards independence, citizens mostly boycotted the referendum.
 An agreement between the Soviet central government and the nine republics, known as the 9 + 1 agreement, was finally signed in Novo-Ogaryovo on 23 April.
 The New Union Treaty would have converted the Soviet Union into a confederation of independent republics with a common president, foreign policy, and military.

 By August, eight of the nine republics, except Ukraine, had approved the draft of the new Treaty with some conditions.
 Ukraine did not agree on the terms of the Treaty.
-In the republican referendum on 17 March, the majority of residents of Ukraine supported joining the Union only if Ukraine declared itself a sovereign state, one that would be free and independent but still confederated with Russia.
+In the simultaneous Ukrainian republican referendum on 17 March, the majority of residents of Ukraine supported joining the Union on the basis of the 16 July 1990 Declaration of State Sovereignty of Ukraine.